gateio/gateapi-nodejs/docs/MarginApi.md

 > Promise<{ response: http.IncomingMessage; body: Array<MarginAccountBook>; }> listMarginAccountBook(opts)

-List margin account balance change history
+List margin account balance change history.

 Only transferals from and to margin account are provided for now.
 Time range allows 30 days at most